Are you looking for honest Chanson Miracle MAX reviews? Welcome to AWMS, your #1 resource for free and unbiased water ionizer reviews.

 - RAD self-cleaning system to prevent calcium buildup on the electrode plates and inside the machine (calcium buildup is one of the main reasons ionizers suffer performance issues)

-- Adjustable self-cleaning cycles with ability to run citric acid cleansing without purchasing a separate cleaning cartridge like other ionizers
+- Adjustable self-cleaning cycles with the ability to run citric acid cleansing without purchasing a separate cleaning cartridge like other ionizers

 - 4th Generation SMPS Power prevents the machine from overheating and allows you to run it continuously for light commercial uses